gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 In [step 4](#4-compile-sourcing-queries) we combine those fragments with `queries` (from [step 2](#2-configure-gatsby-node-types)) to produce final sourcing queries.

----
-But instead of generating them, you could have provided them yourself.
-You could have chosen the following workflow (as one of the possible options):
+But instead of generating them every time, you could have chosen the following workflow (as one of the possible options):

  1. Generate fragments on the very first run and save them somewhere in the `src` folder
- 2. Allow developers to edit those fragments in IDE (e.g. to remove fields they don't need, add [fields with arguments](TODOC), etc)
+ 2. Allow developers to edit those fragments in IDE (e.g. to remove fields they don't need, add fields with arguments, etc)
  3. Load modified fragments from the file system on each run

-This step leaves you enough space in organizing sourcing that is suitable for your specific case.
+This step leaves you enough space in organizing sourcing for your specific case.

----

 For example let's modify the `Author` fragment to fetch excerpts of author posts: